qbead/qbeadWebsite/content/book/quickstart.md

 ## Setting Up the Arduino Software

-While you can use the SpinWheel with the preloaded animations, much of the joy of the SpinWheel comes from your potential to change it, and make it do whatever you wish!
+While you can use the SpinWheel with the preloaded animations, much of the joy of the SpinWheel comes from your ability to change it, and make it do whatever you wish!
 To do this, you will need a way to reprogram the computer on the SpinWheel.
 We use the Arduino programming language to communicate with the SpinWheel.
 Start by installing the Arduino software on your computer, which you can download for free from [arduino.cc/en/Main/Software](https://arduino.cc/en/Main/Software#download).
 Select the correct version for your computer's operating system.

 Once the software is installed, we have to configure it to communicate with the SpinWheel.